letsencrypt/cp-cps/CP.md

 ### 5.4.8 Vulnerability assessments

-Additionally, the CA’s security program MUST include an annual Risk Assessment that:
+Additionally, the CA's security program MUST include an annual Risk Assessment that:

 1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;
 2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and
 3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.

 ## 5.5 Records archival